catpea/catpea-project/database/furkies-purrkies/poem-1124/index.md

 ---

 As a rule of thumb,
-do the exercises that king of feel dumb.
+do the exercises that kind of feel dumb.

 Nobody knows why this works,
 but it comes with all the perks.